rubencaro/cipher/README.md

 [![Hex Version](http://img.shields.io/hexpm/v/cipher.svg?style=flat)](https://hex.pm/packages/cipher)
 [![Hex Version](http://img.shields.io/hexpm/dt/cipher.svg?style=flat)](https://hex.pm/packages/cipher)

 Elixir crypto library to encrypt/decrypt arbitrary binaries.
-It uses [Erlang Crypto](http://www.erlang.org/doc/man/crypto.html), so it's not big deal.
+It uses [Erlang Crypto](http://www.erlang.org/doc/man/crypto.html), so it's not a big deal.
 Mostly a collection of helpers wrapping it.

 This library allows us to use a crypted key to validate signed requests, with a cipher compatible with [this one](https://gist.github.com/rubencaro/9545060#file-gistfile3-ex).
 This way it can be used from Python, Ruby or Elixir apps.

+`Cipher` is only meant for that. **Not for security**.
+For applications that need any level of security I would recommend using a good implementation of JWT.

 ## Use